 - Diabetes and pre-diabetes

-- Ehlers Danlos Syndrome – a collagen protein disorder than can lead to joint hypermobility and “stretchy” veins
+- Ehlers Danlos Syndrome – a collagen protein disorder that can lead to joint hypermobility and “stretchy” veins

 - Genetic Disorders/Abnormalities